No booking fees on the app

 Reading to London Waterloo train travel guide

-Travelling by train from Reading to London Waterloo is efficient and offers a scenic and comfortable experience.
-With frequent departures from Reading, you can reach London Waterloo in just 1h 4m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Reading to London Waterloo combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Reading, you can get to London Waterloo in just 1h 5m, making it an ideal and convenient choice for travelling between them.

 Planning and booking